Divorce and Family Law For Women

 The duration of a divorce case depends upon whether or not the parties have children.

-- No Minor Children: If the parties have no minor children together then a final judgment cannot be entered until the expiration of 60 days from the time of the filing of the complaint.
+- No Minor Children: If the parties have no minor children together then a final judgment cannot be entered until the expiration of 60 days from the time of the filing

 - Minor Children: If the parties have minor children together then a final judgment cannot be entered until the expiration of 6 months from the day the complaint is filed.